Exploring Alternative Process Photography: A Comprehensive Look at The Experimental Darkroom by Christina Z. Anderson

 Bleaching, Toning, and Applied Color

-Bleaching and toning are classic photographic techniques that can be used to alter the color and contrast of prints.
-Anderson covers everything from traditional sepia toning to experimental toners that use tea, walnut husks, and even household chemicals.
-The applied color section delves into methods for adding color to black-and-white prints, including hand-coloring and abrasion tone techniques.
+Bleaching and toning alter print color and contrast.
+Anderson covers traditional sepia toning and experimental toners.
+The applied color section explores adding color to black-and-white prints with hand-coloring and abrasion techniques.

 Encaustic, Collage, and Photomontage